Introducing the Calgary Plan

 Housing

-The housing section builds on the city’s Housing Strategy and includes a housing continuum figure, showing various types of housing to support different needs.
+The housing section builds on The City’s Housing Strategy and includes a housing continuum figure, showing various types of housing to support different needs.

 City Structure

-The City Structure map is central to the plan, guiding the placement of homes, businesses, and industrial areas.
+The City Structure map is central to the Plan, guiding the placement of homes, businesses and industrial areas.
 For example, areas close to transit have flexible policies for housing and commercial activity, reducing commutes and promoting mixed-use communities.

 The Greater Downtown

 The Greater Downtown has a unique focus because of its well-developed infrastructure and high-density potential.
-As office spaces shift toward residential and mixed uses, the plan prioritizes improving the street network and welcoming new residents to create a complete, vibrant downtown.
+As office spaces shift toward residential and mixed uses, the Plan prioritizes improving the street network and welcoming new residents to create a complete, vibrant downtown.

 Urban Form